wzjoriv/Larp/README.md

 ## Obstacle Representation

 Obstacles are defined using **RGeoJSON** (Repulsion GeoJSON), an extension of the standard GeoJSON format that adds repulsion metadata to geometric features.
-Larp supports the full GeoJSON geometry set — `Point`, `LineString`, `Polygon`, `MultiPolygon`, and geometry collections — augmented with per-feature repulsion parameters such as influence radius and metric tensors.
+Larp supports the full GeoJSON geometry set — `Point`, `LineString`, `Polygon`, `MultiPolygon`, and geometry collections — augmented with per-feature repulsion parameters such as replusion influence metric and per-obstacle features.

 Because RGeoJSON is a superset of GeoJSON, standard GeoJSON files can be imported directly.
 Urban geometry from **OpenStreetMap** can be loaded via the `osmnx` integration, making it straightforward to plan over real city data without manual obstacle definition.

 ---

-## Vehicle Dynamics
+## Vehicle Digital Twin

 The trajectory optimizer works with any dynamics model that implements the `larp.dynamics.Dynamics` interface, which defines state transition, Jacobian computation, and rollout methods.
-Several models are included out of the box, and new vehicles can be added by subclassing `Dynamics`.
-For high-fidelity simulation, `MJXDynamics` provides a JAX-compiled MuJoCo physics backend.
+Several digital twin models are included out of the box, and new vehicles can be added by subclassing `Dynamics`.
+For high-fidelity simulation, `MJXDynamics` is actively being developed for JAX-compiled MuJoCo physics backend.

 ---